AdobeDocs/experience-manager-65.en/help/sites-authoring/experience-fragments.md

       >[!NOTE]
       >
-      >Creating an initial Variation as Live Copy will inherit the title by using the Blueprint as the Master Variation.
+      >Creating an initial Variation as Live Copy will inherit the title by using the Live Copy Source as the Master Variation.

 1. Define the required properties: